François Truffaut: Thrillers and Stolen Kisses

 Stolen Kisses (1968) was a continuation of the Antoine Doinel Cycle starring Claude Jade as Antoine's fiancée and later wife Christine Darbon.
 During its filming Truffaut fell in love with Jade and was briefly engaged to her.
 It was a big hit on the international art circuit.
 A short time later, Jade made her Hollywood debut in Hitchcock's Topaz.

 Truffaut worked on projects with varied subjects.
 The Bride Wore Black (1968), a brutal tale of revenge, is a stylish homage to the films of Hitchcock, once again starring Moreau.
 Mississippi Mermaid (1969), with Catherine Deneuve and Jean-Paul Belmondo, is an identity-bending romantic thriller.
 Both films are based on novels by Cornell Woolrich.

 The Wild Child (1970) included Truffaut's acting debut in the lead role of 18th-century physician Jean Marc Gaspard Itard, who treated the feral child Victor of Aveyron.

 Doinel marries Christine

 Bed and Board (1970) was another Antoine Doinel film, also with Jade, now Léaud's on-screen-wife.

 Two English Girls (1971), a story of "Proust and the Brontë sisters" is the female reflection of the love story in "Jules et Jim".
 It is based on a story by Roché, who wrote Jules and Jim, about a man who falls equally in love with two sisters, and their love affair over a period of years.

-Such a Gorgeous Kid Like Me (1972) was a screwball comedy.
+A Gorgeous Girl Like Me (1972) was a screwball comedy.